Job Discrimination: Everything You Need to Know

 Employers cannot treat employees differently based on an individual's religion, beliefs, customs, or practices.
 They must give reasonable accommodations for employees to practice their faith unless it presents an undue hardship.
 They must also protect workers from harassment based on religion or the lack thereof.

 Men and women doing jobs that are similar in required skills, qualifications, responsibilities, and position, must be paid the same.
 Employers may not lower the pay of one group to equalize the pay.

 The ENDA is the Employment Non-Discrimination Act is pending legislation that would make sexual orientation discrimination illegal in the workplace.
 It's not currently specifically prohibited though some states and cities have passed their own laws related to homosexual, bisexual, and transsexual people.

 Employers must treat pregnancy like any other temporary condition or illness.
 In 2006, the Equal Employment Opportunity Commission received nearly 5,000 complaints from new moms—a 30 percent increase from the previous decade.
 According to sociologist Shelley Correll:

 - Mothers are more heavily scrutinized than women without children and men with or without children.

 - That motherhood results in biased evaluations of both competence and commitment to a job

 - That women with children can do the same quality work as those without children, and it will be perceived as less well done

 If you'd like advice on an issue related to employment discrimination, you can post your legal job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.